katahiromz/RNotepad/README.md

-# RNotepad --- Independent ReactOS Notepad
+# RNotepad ― Independent ReactOS Notepad

-This is "Independent ReactOS Notepad" from ReactOS.
+This is `"Independent ReactOS Notepad"` from ReactOS.

 ![(The screenshot)](img/screenshot.gif)

+It's a freeware and open source software.

 ## Main code contributors